zetavg/chromium-website/site/developers/design-documents/site-engagement/index.md

     Allocating resources based on the proportion of overall engagement a site has (e.g storage, background sync)

+Viewing Your Own Scores

+You can inspect the scores for a profile by navigating to chrome://site-engagement within that profile.

 Privacy Considerations

 When in incognito mode, site engagement will be copied from the original profile